AZYoung233/CLGSI/README.md

-# CLSI
+# CLGSI
-The code is for the paper 《CLSI:A multimodal sentiment analysis method based on contrastive learning guided by sentiment intensity》.
+The code is for the paper 《CLGSI: contrastive learning guided by sentiment intensity for multimodal sentiment analysis》.
 It will be coming soon after the paper accepted